ekivemark/bbofuser/README.md

 Developer Account Framework
 ===========================

-This is the first iteration of a Developer Account Framework.
+This is the second iteration of a Developer Account Framework.
 The objective is to create a platform that allows Developers to:

 - sign up for an account